PrefectHQ/prefect/docs/concepts/logs.md

 You can customize logging configuration by creating your own version of `logging.yml` with custom settings, by either creating the file at the default location (`/.prefect/logging.yml`) or by specifying the path to the file with `PREFECT_LOGGING_SETTINGS_PATH`.
 (If the file does not exist at the specified location, Prefect ignores the setting and uses the default configuration.)

+See the Python [Logging configuration](https://docs.python.org/3/library/logging.config.html) documentation for more information about the configuration options and syntax used by `logging.yml`.

 ## Prefect Loggers

 To access the Prefect logger, import `from prefect import get_run_logger`.
 You can send messages to the logger in both flows and tasks.

 ### Logging in flows

-To log from a flow, create an instance of `get_run_logger()`, then call the logger specifying the log level and optional message to log.
+To log from a flow, retrieve a logger instance with `get_run_logger()`, then call the standard Python [logging methods](https://docs.python.org/3/library/logging.html).

 ```python
 from prefect import flow, get_run_logger